jared-richard-clarke/student/notes/pratt-parser/precedence-parsing.md

 `nud`, null denotation, does not care about tokens its left.
 It is used by values, such as variables, literals, and prefix operators.

-`led`, left denotation, cares about tokens its left.
+`led`, left denotation, examines tokens to its left.
 It is used by infix and suffix operators.

 ## Expression